 Client hardware requirements for WoL

-To utilize Wake-On-LAN (WoL) technology you need all of the following hardware configurations:
+To utilize Wake-On-LAN (WoL) technology, you need the following hardware configurations:

-A quick way to tell if a system is Wake-On-LAN ready is to power down the system then look at the network adapter display LED's.
+A quick way to tell if a system is Wake-On-LAN ready, is to power down the system then look at the network adapter display LED's.
 If the lights are still on, then chances are that the system is OK.
-Windows must have been powered down gracefully in order for it to prepare the network card.
+Windows must have been powered down gracefully (either off or sleep) in order for it to prepare the network card for WOL.

 1E also provides a diagnostic tool called Magic Test that determines if a machine can react to a magic packet wake up.
 Download Magic Test and other free tools from 1E’s Free Tools page.